Minerals and Energy

 Status and Trends

-Western Australia’s resources industry grew significantly over the past decade due to unprecedented overseas demand, which resulted in a mineral production and revenue increase from $27.9 billion in 2002-03 to $105 billion in 2016-17.
-In 2017-18, diamonds, gems and semi-precious stones accounted for nearly 69% of all mineral production in the Kimberley, as shown in the chart below.
+Western Australia’s resources industry grew significantly over the past decade due to unprecedented overseas demand, which resulted in a mineral production and revenue increase from $105b in 2016 and most recent data released by the WA Department of Mines showing an increase to $171.7b for calendar year 2019-2020.
+The current gross value (sales) generated by the Kimberley in the mining sector in accounts for approximately 0.45 percent ($765m) of all gross mining value generated by the State (approximately $171.7b).
+In calendar year 2019-2020, iron ore and petroleum, diamonds and nickel accounted for more than half of all mineral production in the Kimberley, as shown in the chart below.

-The value of minerals produced in the Kimberley has been fairly volatile as production is mostly driven by world demand.
-Production in 2017/18 showed similar patterns to 2016/17, whereby the Shire of Wyndham East Kimberley produced the greatest value of minerals ($252 million) in 2017/18, followed by the Shire of Halls Creek ($86 million), the Shire of Broome ($4.7 million) and the Shire of Derby West Kimberley ($23 million).
+The value of minerals produced in the Kimberley can be volatile as production is mostly driven by world demand, especially China.
+Production in calendar year ending 2020 showed some improvement in relation to previous periods, whereby the Shire of Wyndham East Kimberley produced the greatest value of minerals ($241m), followed by the Shire of Halls Creek ($197m), the Shire of Broome ($6.4m) and the Shire of Derby West Kimberley ($319m).

 Click on individual legend series to toggle on/off

-While the Kimberley is famous for producing rare pink and yellow diamonds, the outlook is for gradual reduction in the industry and production with the Argyle Mine in transition to shut down mode in 2020.
+While the Kimberley is famous for producing rare pink and yellow diamonds, the outlook is for gradual reduction in the industry and production with the Argyle Mine closure and shut down mode in 2020.

 The Kimberley is famous for its production of diamonds and accounts for all of Western Australia’s diamond output.
 The Argyle Diamond mine south of Kununurra is owned and operated by Rio Tinto and is the world’s largest supplier (by volume) and the only known source of pink diamonds.
 The region is also a significant producer of natural coloured diamonds including champagne, cognac, and rare blue diamonds.
 The mine has been operating since 1983 and has produced more than 800 million carats of rough diamonds.
 It is one of the world’s largest supplier of diamonds and the world’s largest supplier of natural coloured diamonds.

-The Ellendale Mine (East of Broome), which used to produce circa 50% of the world’s yellow diamonds, closed in mid 2015.
-However, recent exploratory drilling further to the East has identified new prospects and is considered a significant discovery by a global miner.
+The Ellendale Mine (120km east of Derby in the West Kimberley region), which used to produce circa 50% of the world’s yellow diamonds, closed in mid 2015.
+However, recent exploratory drilling further to the East has identified new prospects and is considered a significant discovery.

 Mineral sands include Titanium dioxide and Zircon products used in the manufacture of paints and plastics, ceramics, sunscreen, toothpaste, artificial joints and welding rods.